Itozee/1205-week9/README.md

 # Functions

-I started data analysis by first creating Functions to read the datasets and access the worksheets in Excel format after which was stored in a dataframe.
+I started by creating Functions to read the datasets and access the worksheets in Excel format after which was stored in a dataframe.

 Functions in Python serve several crucial purposes, some of the reasons why i have used a function for the purpose stated above include;